-The support we put in place will consider the pupil's specific needs and may be delivered outside of the classroom, in small groups or in one-to-one activities.
-Examples of initial interventions could include, but are not limited to, the following:
+A range of initial intervention strategies to help pupils manage their behaviour and reduce the likelihood of more severe sanctions will be used.
+Support will consider the pupil's specific needs and may be delivered outside of the classroom, in small groups or in one-to-one activities.
+Examples of initial interventions to address behaviour will include, but are not limited to, the following:

-- Focussed interventions with the school nurse and/or SENDCo. - Frequently engaging with parents, including home visits where necessary - Personalised behaviour support plans - Pupil support units if the child is unable to manage in mainstream setting and school cannot meet their needs - Engagement with local partners and agencies - Where the pupil has SEND, an assessment of whether appropriate provision is in place to support the pupil, and if the pupil has an EHC plan, contact with the LA to consider a review of the plan.
+- The Thrive Approach using focussed interventions and time to meet with the school nurse and/or Learning Mentor - Frequently engaging with parents, including home visits where necessary - Personalised behaviour support plans - Pupil support units if the child is unable to manage in mainstream setting and school can not meet their needs - Engagement with local partners and agencies - Where the pupil has SEND, an assessment of whether appropriate provision is in place to support the pupil, and if the pupil has an EHC plan, contact with the LA to consider a review of the plan